Samsung/jalangi2/docs/tutorial1.md

 Specifically, you can see that the predicate of the for-loop has executed 11 times, of which it evaluated to "true" 10 times, and to "false" once.
 Moreover, the condition of the if-statement evaluated to true 5 times, and to false 5 times, as expected.

+Now, let’s try to understand the analysis code.
+A Jalangi analysis is specified by assigning an object to `J$.analysis`.
+In the case of the above example, this object defines properties `conditional` and `endExecution` that are bound to call-back functions that are invoked by the Jalangi runtime at appropriate points during the subject program’s execution.
+For example, the function bound to `endExecution` is invoked by Jalangi when the execution of the subject program has finished, and the function bound to `conditional` is invoked anytime that a conditional is executed.

+These callback function assigned to `conditional` takes two arguments: (i) a static instruction identifier `iid`, which uniquely identifies the instruction with which the callback is associated, and (ii) a boolean `result`,  which indicates whether it evaluated to `true` or `false`.
+In general, these identifiers are only unique within a single script.
+In order to uniquely identify instructions in the presence of multiple scripts, you need to call `J$.getGlobalIID(iid)` to get a string that statically identifies the callback throughout the program.
+In the above analysis, we call  `J$.getGlobalIID(iid)` to obtain a unique location for each branch in the program so that we can use that location as the key in a map.
+The value of result is used to update the `trueCount` and `falseCount` properties associated with each key depending on the value that the branch evaluates to.

+The `endExecution` callback takes no arguments.
+It iterates through the unique identifiers that have been encountered during program execution.
+For each such identifier, the function `J$.iidToLocation(id)` is called to obtain a string representation of the identifier, containing the file name and positional (row:column) information of the start and end of the instruction.